Narrative Attacks Contribute to Unrest Across Bangladesh

 The Chhatra League, police, and paramilitary groups escalated violence against the protesters through the use of rubber bullets and tear gas, with some reports suggesting the use of lethal weapons.
 Casualty counts circulated online, further stoking the fire fueling the protests.
 Over a hundred deaths and thousands of injuries have been confirmed, though reports suggest the casualty count is much higher.
 At one hospital in Dhaka, the nation’s capital, more than 150 students were treated for injuries from rubber bullets, and another Dhaka hospital received 27 bodies in one day during the unrest.

 Videos and images of the clashes between protesters and pro-government groups and security forces emerged and were shared on social media platforms.
 Human rights organizations condemned the violence and called on the government of Bangladesh to investigate the brutality and halt mass arrests.
-The protests born of frustration with rising unemployment rates and the desire for quota reform evolved into a larger movement, fueled by disinformation and by sustained anger over the numerous deaths, injuries, and arrests.
+The protests born of frustration with rising unemployment rates and the desire for quota reform evolved into a larger movement, fueled by narrative attacks and by sustained anger over the numerous deaths, injuries, and arrests.

 Then, communication went silent.
 Starting on July 18, the government ordered a nationwide internet shutdown.
 The day after the internet blackout began, the government implemented a nationwide curfew enforced by the police and the military, which was given “shoot-on-sight” orders, even though the government insisted that no permission was given to shoot at people.
 While internet services were interrupted, on July 21, the Supreme Court of Bangladesh walked back the ruling that had reinstated the quotas, declaring that 93% of government jobs would be recruited on merit, with only 5% reserved for veterans’ relatives.

 Even though the quota system was reduced, protests continued in response to the violent measures taken by the government to quell the unrest.
-The government took advantage of the situation and attempted to use the power of controlling the flow of information to its advantage, launching several disinformation-powered narrative attacks.
+The government took advantage of the situation and attempted to use the power of controlling the flow of information to its advantage, launching several narrative attack-powered narrative attacks.
 Compass by Blackbird.AI checked and contextualized all claims in this post, providing crucial information about this rapidly evolving situation.

 NARRATIVE ATTACK 1: The internet was shut down in Bangladesh because the internet infrastructure was vandalized.